Independence Day celebrations will have a major element missing in Fairfax, Virginia, this year: Fireworks.

 Following a practice of nearly half a century, Fairfaxers consider viewing the fireworks from George Mason High School‘s (GMHS) athletic fields a fine tradition.
 That was why thousands return to enjoy them each year.

-It is without a doubt, therefore, that there will be some disappointment among the residents.
+It is without a doubt, therefore, that there will be some disappointment among the residents in Fairfax.
 To mitigate it, local authorities are now working on organizing a consolatory celebration, possibly with live music and other entertainment.

 “This doesn’t mean we are not celebrating the Fourth of July!
 We will still offer a unique, family-friendly event in the City.
 Our creative team is finalizing the details.
 We are excited to celebrate in a different, but still patriotic, way this year,” said Danny Schlitt, director of the City’s Department of Parks and Recreation.